omen-osdev/omen/CONTRIBUTE.md

 git checkout develop
 ```

-3. Create a new branch for your feature from the develop branch:
+3. (Optional if you are just looking around) Create a new branch for your feature from the develop branch:

 ```bash
 # Create a new branch